Frank Gardner (journalist): Honours and awards

 In the 2005 Birthday Honours, Gardner was appointed an Officer of the Order of the British Empire (OBE) for services to journalism.
 As a Territorial Army officer, he was awarded the Efficiency Decoration (TD) for past years of service on 29 January 2008 and its replacement, the Volunteer Reserves Service Medal (VRSM), on 8 March 2011.
 He has been awarded Honorary Doctorates of Law by the University of Nottingham, Staffordshire University, the University of Exeter, the University of East Anglia and the Open University.
 He has also received the McWhirter Award for Bravery, Spain's El Mundo Prize for International Journalism, the Zayed Medal for Journalism and been voted Person of the Year by the UK Press Gazette.
 He is a fellow of the Royal Geographical Society (FRGS).

 Personal life

-Gardner remains a keen skier despite his injuries.
-After his spinal injury and having attended a training course for disabled skiers, he resumed skiing using a sitski, a device that allows disabled people to ski while seated.
-In November 2011 he was elected honorary president of the Ski Club of Great Britain for six years.
-He is now a Patron of Disability Snowsport UK (DSUK).

-He is a birdwatcher and presented a September 2009 BBC Archive Hour programme on Sir Peter Scott.
-In 2019 he was elected President of the British Trust for Ornithology (BTO).
+Gardner is a keen birdwatcher and presented a September 2009 BBC Archive Hour programme on Sir Peter Scott.

-BBC Two's Being Frank, his documentary, broadcast in November 2020 and explored what it is like to become disabled.
-Gardner spoke candidly of his recent separation from his wife of 22 years; the two remain great friends.
+BBC Two's Being Frank, his documentary broadcast in November 2020, explored what it is like to become disabled.